LukeSmithxyz/based.cooking/src/meatloaf.md

 This recipe will result in two or three glass dishes of tasty, moist meatloaf.
 Great for family suppers.

 - ⏲️ Prep time: 30 min
-- 🍳Cook time: 1 hour 10 minutes
+- 🍳 Cook time: 1 hour 10 minutes
 - 🍽️ Servings: 6+

 ## Ingredients